Is there anything more beautiful than a huge plate of vegan banana bread waffles? Nothing is coming to mind so we’re just gonna go with no.

 To be honest, it’s not the most convenient thing if you’re making waffles for more than one person because it takes foreeeeeeeever to make them all individually.
 But come on, they’re so cute though so it’s kinda worth it.
 If you actually want to get them done for a group then definitely use a normal sized waffle maker.
 I talk about how many you’ll get out of this recipe below.

 These are honestly like the easiest thing to whip up and they are so good with any topping.
 In the photos I topped them with caramelized bananas and some vanilla coconut yogurt, but also love putting some nut butter on top and piling on some any fresh fruit.
 Let me know what you think if you try them!

-Cinnamon Banana Bread Oat Waffles (Vegan+GF)
+Cinnamon Oat Vegan Banana Bread Waffles (Gluten Free)

 This recipe is basically just a way more fun version of eating your morning oatmeal.